 Crisis Management and Cyber Incident Response

 - Counseled companies on major cybersecurity incidents and incident preparedness across virtually every sector of the economy, including the banking, investment management, tech, automotive, healthcare, hospitality, defense and intelligence, and telecom sectors.

-- Represented global companies in connection with cyber incidents that required analysis of breach reporting obligations under U.S. law, the UK and EU GDPR, and data protection laws on three continents.
+- Represented global companies in connection with cyber incidents that required analysis of breach reporting obligations under US law, the UK and EU GDPR, and data protection laws on four continents.

-- Advise private equity firms and their portfolio companies on cyber incident preparation and response, the California Consumer Privacy Act (CCPA), and the legal and regulatory issues related to AI and machine learning.
+- Advise private equity firms and their portfolio companies on cyber incident preparation and response, compliance with key data privacy laws, such as the California Consumer Privacy Act (CCPA), the California Consumer Privacy Act (CPRA), and the EU GDPR, and the legal and regulatory issues related to AI and machine learning.

 - Conduct tailored cyber and privacy legal assessments for private equity firms and their portfolio companies.